ismudnx/combine_pdf/README.md

 Comments and file structure
 ===========================

-If you want to help with the code, please be aware:

-I'm a self learned hobbiest at heart.
+If you want to help with the code, please be :aware=> I'm a self learned hobbiest at heart.
 The documentation is lacking and the comments in the code are poor guidlines.

 The code itself should be very straight forward, but feel free to ask whatever you want.